-Arzapalo eventually commissioned de Alba to build him a second, even better-appointed hotel.
+Even if we don’t know who the architect of the Hotel Arzapalo was, we do know that Arzapalo commissioned Guillermo de Alba when he decided to build a second, even better-appointed hotel.
 The Hotel Palmera had its formal opening in 1908.
 Part of the original Arzapalo Hotel is now the lakefront Beer Garden restaurant-bar.
 The Hotel Palmera later became two hotels: Hotel Nido (now Chapala’s Presidencia Municipal or city hall) and the short-lived Hotel Niza.

 Not surprisingly, given his obvious commercial interests, Ignacio Arzapalo was an active member of the Jalisco Development Company which proposed, in 1902, building an electric railroad from Guadalajara to Chapala, and was one of the business leaders trying, in 1904, to form the first Chapala Yacht Club.
 Though neither of those projects came to fruition, Arzapalo’s contributions to Chapala were one of the crucial steps in transforming the former fishing village into Mexico’s premier lakeside resort.

 While aware that the quality of these images is not up to our usual standards, we believe they are worth reproducing.
 If any reader has access to better quality images of photographs by Ignacio Arzapalo please get in touch!

 This profile was updated, with minor corrections and additions, in September 2022.

 - Anales del Ministerio de Fomento de la República Mexicana, Volume 4, 1881.